Where to Stay in Budapest: Best Districts & Hotels

 • More travel time is required to visit the touristic center.

-Best places to stay in District IX
+Best hotels in District IX

-Hopping back to the Buda side of Budapest, District XI, or otherwise known as Újbuda is considered by most locals and tourists as one of the trendiest parts of town.
+Hopping back to the Buda side of Budapest, District XI, otherwise known as Újbuda is considered by most locals and tourists as one of the trendiest parts of town.

 Újbuda is actually a huge district, therefore I recommend choosing accommodation closer to the riverside and Gellért Hill.
 Otherwise, you will need to rely heavily on public buses or even hire a car to reach the center.